 Understanding Business Structures

-When you’re trying to figure out if you can file business taxes separate from personal ones, understanding the type of business structure you operate is key.
+When you’re trying to figure out if you can file business taxes separately from personal ones, understanding the type of business structure you operate is key.
 Each structure affects how you file your taxes, and knowing the differences will help you make informed decisions.

 Sole Proprietorships